frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/hr-settings.md

 ### 1.4 Expense Approver Mandatory In Expense Claim
 In Expense Claim Document the 'Expense Approver' field is set to mandatory on checking this option.

 > Payroll Settings will be part of HR Settings till version 12.
-In version 13, Payroll Settings will be part of our new Module Payroll.
+In version 13, Payroll Settings will be part of the new module, Payroll.

 ## 2. Payroll Settings